 We are a commercial-stage biopharmaceutical company pioneering a transformational approach to treating cancer by harnessing the human immune system's ability to recognize and destroy diverse cancer cells using therapies personalized for each patient.
-We are preparing for potential U.S. regulatory approval and commercialization of the first autologous T-cell therapy to address a solid tumor cancer.
 Our mission is to be the global leader in innovating, developing and delivering tumor infiltrating lymphocyte, or TIL, cell therapies for patients with solid tumor cancers.
-Our With the recent approval of our biologics license application, or BLA, we are executing the U.S. launch of AmtagviTM (lifileucel), the first product within our autologous TIL cell therapy platform, uses while also marketing Proleukin® (aldesleukin), an interleukin-2, or IL-2, product used in the AmtagviTM treatment regimen.
+We are executing the U.S. launch of AmtagviTM (lifileucel), the first product within our autologous TIL cell therapy platform, while also marketing Proleukin® (aldesleukin), an interleukin-2, or IL-2, product used in the AmtagviTM treatment regimen.
+AmtagviTM is the first and the only one-time, individualized T cell therapy to receive U.S. Food and Drug Administration, or the FDA, approval for a solid tumor cancer.
 AmtagviTM is a tumor-derived autologous T cell immunotherapy indicated for the treatment of adult patients with unresectable or metastatic melanoma previously treated with a PD-1 blocking antibody, and if BRAF V600 mutation positive, a BRAF inhibitor with or without a MEK inhibitor.
-This indication is approved under accelerated approval based on an endpoint of overall response rate, or ORR.
+This indication was approved in February 2024 under accelerated approval based on an endpoint of overall response rate, or ORR.
 Continued approval for this indication may be contingent upon verification and description of clinical benefit in future confirmatory trials.
-AmtagviTM is the first and the only one-time, individualized T cell therapy to receive U.S. Food and Drug Administration, or the FDA, approval for a solid tumor cancer.
 AmtagviTM and Proleukin® are part of a treatment regimen that also includes lymphodepletion.